MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.ManagedCache/v1.6.1/Azure.ManagedCache.md

 ### [Set-AzureManagedCache](./Set-AzureManagedCache.md)
-Changes the properties of an azure_2 Cache.
+Changes the properties of an Azure Cache.